cyclestreets/routing-ui/README.md

-Prototype new mobile web interface for journey planning.
+Web interface for journey planning.